ChiedozieObidile/Dispenser/README.md

 1. **Participating in Governance**
    - Create proposals using `create-proposal` function.
-   - Vote on proposals using the `vote` function.
+   - Vote on proposals using the `vote` function or `batch-vote-multiple` for multiple proposals.
-   - Execute passed proposals with `execute-proposal` after the voting period.
+   - Execute passed proposals with `execute-proposal` or `batch-execute` after the voting period.

 2. **Managing Tokens**
    - Transfer tokens to other members using the `transfer` function.